HRR18-Harambe/Harambe/README.md

 ## Other

-Style guide for this project is from airbnb, see [STYLE-GUIDE.md](STYLE-GUIDE.md)
+The style guide for this project is from airbnb, see [STYLE-GUIDE.md](STYLE-GUIDE.md)